Install Nagios Monitoring Tool on Ubuntu 18.04

 Now make & install check_nrpe plugin.

-sudo make install-plugin
+sudo make check_nrpe sudo make install-plugin

 Step 3 – Nagio Configuration